adedayo/tlsaudit/README.md

 ![GitHub release](https://img.shields.io/github/release/adedayo/tlsaudit.svg)
 [![GitHub license](https://img.shields.io/github/license/adedayo/tlsaudit.svg)](https://github.com/adedayo/tlsaudit/blob/master/LICENSE)

-# TLSAudit
+# TLS Audit
-TLSAudit is a utility for auditing TLS (including SSL and STARTTLS) security settings.
+TLS Audit is a *fast* utility for auditing TLS (including SSL and STARTTLS) security settings.
 You can use it to enumerate protocols, ciphers and curves supported by an open TCP port.

+* It combines port scanning with TLS Audits (disable port scanning with explicit port ranges)
+* Supports auditing of STARTTLS servers, e.g. email servers
+* Unlike excellent tools like SSL Labs server test, you can use TLS Audit to scan servers internal to your network that are not exposed to the public Internet - Scan your server before exposing them: avoid "testing in production"!
+* Scan entire CIDR ranges with TLS Audit to discover which ports are open and get details of the TLS configurations of the open ports.
+* Supports bulk scanning of your servers natively
-Scan entire CIDR ranges with TLSAudit to discover which ports are open and get details of the TLS configurations of the open ports.
-You can scan specific port ranges within CIDR ranges too, by using a format such as `tlsaudit 10.10.5.0:443/24`, which scans the entire CIDR range `10.10.5.0/24` but looking only at port `443`.
+* You can scan specific port ranges within CIDR ranges too, by using a format such as `tlsaudit 10.10.5.0:443/24`, which scans the entire CIDR range `10.10.5.0/24` but looking only at port `443`.
+  * When port ranges are specified, the prior port scan is disabled, and only the explicitly specified ranges are examined for SSL/STARTTLS/TLS configuration
+* Generate nice-looking reports for your audit and compliance efforts with the PDF reporting feature

 ![TLS Audit Reporting](tlsaudit-report.png)